dhughes/tiy-java-crash-course/Crash Course.md

 }
 ```

-This example uses another operator, `>`, the greater than operator.
+This example uses `>`, the greater than operator.
 Java has a number of operators for comparing values:

 `>` - Greater than.
 `>=` - Greater than or equal to.